Third Hour Now up and running on the Rush Limbaugh program.

 And if you can take away that magnet, we ought to have open arms for immigrants who want to come here and work.

-But there are real fiscal concerns, and it doesn't mean you're a nativist, it's not xenophobic to say, gosh, we we might not be able to handle all of the fiscal impacts of an open borders viewpoint.
+It's not xenophobic to say, gosh, we might not be able to handle all of the fiscal impacts of an open borders viewpoint.

-And that's what Thompson was getting at, so I found that to be uh rather intriguing.
+So I found that to be rather intriguing.

 Speaking of the war on terror, I know we weren't, but I needed a segue.

-We're doing so well now in Iraq that Joe Klein and others from Time Magazine and the usual drive-bys don't know what to write about.
+We're doing so well now in Iraq that Joe Klein and others from Time magazine and the usual drive-bys don't know what to write about.

-The Romani goat grab.
+The Ramadi goat grab.

-And it's what's it's fascinating to watch these people try to spin things around.
+It's fascinating to watch these people try to spin things around.

-You notice how Iraq really hasn't been talked about much in the mainstream media the last couple of weeks, last month or so.
+You notice how Iraq really hasn't been talked about much in the mainstream media the last couple of weeks, last month or so?

 That ought to be a first clue that things are going very, very well.

-I I I'm not saying that there could be no time that you don't take military action against Iran.
+I'm not saying that there could be no time that you don't take military action against Iran.

-I remember when Carter said once I will never ever, I'm Jimmy Kara, I will never, ever turn down my thermostat.
+I remember when Carter said once, I will never, ever, I'm Jimmy Carter.

 No, that wasn't it.

-It was I'll never use a nuclear weapon.
+It was, I'll never use a nuclear weapon.

-Well, if you're never ever going to use a nuke, and I know this is going to just make the day of liberals.
+Well, if you're never, ever going to use a nuke, and I know this is going to just make the day of liberals.

-Did you hear that right wing crazy in for rush talking about nuking people?
+Did you hear that right-wing crazy in for rush talking about nuking people?

-But the point is if you're never ever going to use a nuke, and I'm not saying, you know, tactically, then why do we have them?
+But the point is, if you're never ever going to use a nuke, and I'm not saying, you know, tactically, then why do we have them?

 What's the point?